Turning Inline Skate Wheels

 2 Right | 2 Left |

-Note: Each wheel should be flipped.
-If the graphics were facing outward before rotation, they should be facing inward when remounted.
+Note: Flip each wheel.
+If the graphics were facing outward before the rotation, they should face inward when remounted.

-A good method for rotating wheels on 3-wheeled skates is shown in the image above.
-The goal is to ensure even wear across all six wheels to increase their lifespan.
+An effective method to turn the wheels on 3-wheeled skates is shown in the image above.
+The aim is to ensure even wear across all six wheels to prolong their lifespan.

-There are various ways to rotate wheels on 3-wheeled skates.
-If you are new to triskates, this rotation pattern is a great starting point.
+There are different methods if you're new to rotating wheels on 3-wheel skates.
+This pattern is a solid starting point.

-You can use a small piece of masking tape on each wheel and note its original position to ensure you don't mix anything up in the process.
+Putting a small piece of masking tape on each wheel and marking its original position can help you avoid mixing things up.

 Left skate | Right skate |